-- 2. Notwithstanding the breadth of the charges brought against M. comprising the presence, use and admission of use of prohibited substances or techniques (Rules 55.2 and 60.1), assisting and inciting others to do so (Rules 56.3 and 60.1), and trafficking in prohibited substances (Rules 56.4 and 60.1) it became increasingly apparent in the course of the proceedings, that the thrust of USADA's case concerns allegations of the use of prohibited substances and techniques (including alleged admissions of use and evidence of the presence of prohibited substances in the Athlete's body) as opposed to the "assisting or inciting" and "trafficking" charges.
-Ultimately, these charges were dropped by USADA. - 3.
-As presented by USADA at the hearing, the evidence of doping by M. consisted of what Claimant referred to as 7 types of evidence: - (1) Blood test results from a Mexican laboratory in February 2000 which allegedly show M.'s testosterone level doubling in the course of one day; - (2) Documents extracted from the files seized from BALCO which, according to USADA, "individually or when linked together established M.'s doping"; - (3) Evidence of the suppression and rebound of endogenous steroids in Respondent's urine, as shown in a table depicting test results reported by IOC-accredited and BALCO Laboratories on 56 occasions between March 1999 and September 2004; - (4) Alleged abnormal blood test results on 5 occasions between November 2000 and July 2001; - (5) Respondent's alleged admission to W. that he had used a prohibited substance known colloquially as the "Clear"; - (6) So-called admissions against interest, which implicated M., made by the President of BALCO, Victor Conte, in interviews with investigative authorities as well as the media; and - (7) Reports in the San Francisco Chronicle supposedly based on secret grand jury testimony by M. in which he admits to using various prohibited substances. - 4.
-The Panel is unanimously of the view that M. in fact admitted his use of prohibited substances to W., as discussed in more detail below, on which basis alone the Panel can and does find him guilty of a doping offence.
-The Panel does not consider it necessary in the circumstances to analyse and comment on the mass of other evidence against the Athlete.
-Nevertheless, the Panel does not consider that such other evidence could not demonstrate that the Respondent is guilty of doping.
-Doping offences can be proved by a variety of means; and this is nowhere more true than in "non-analytical positive" cases such as the present. - 5.
-As mentioned, W. has admitted to doping and has accepted a two-year sanction as a result.
+- Notwithstanding the breadth of the charges brought against G. comprising the presence, use 2. and admission of use of prohibited substances or techniques (Rules 55.2 and 60.1), assisting and inciting others to do so (Rules 56.3 and 60.1), and trafficking in prohibited substances (Rules 56.4 and 60.1) - it became increasingly apparent in the course of the proceedings, that the thrust of USADA's case concerns allegations of the use of prohibited substances and techniques (including alleged admissions of use and evidence of the presence of prohibited substances in the Athlete's body) as opposed to the "assisting or inciting" and "trafficking" charges.
+Ultimately, these charges were either dismissed or were dropped by USADA. - 3.
+USADA's evidence of doping by G. consisted of various categories.
+These included: documents extracted from the files seized from BALCO which, according to USADA, individually and collectively established Respondent's pattern of doping; alleged evidence of the suppression and rebound of endogenous steroids in Respondent's urine, as shown in a table depicting test results reported by IOC-accredited and BALCO laboratories on numerous occasions over several years; Respondent's alleged admission to W. that she had used the prohibited substance known colloquially as "the Clear"; so-called admissions against interest that implicated G., made by Victor Conte in interviews with investigative authorities as well as the media. - 4.
+The Panel is unanimously of the view that G. in fact admitted her use of prohibited substances to W., as discussed in more detail below, on which basis alone the Panel can and does find her guilty of a doping offence.
+The fact that the Panel does not consider it necessary in the circumstances to analyse and comment on the mass of other evidence against the Athlete, however, is not to be taken as an indication that it considers that such other evidence could not demonstrate that the Respondent is guilty of doping.
+Doping offences can be proved by a variety of means; and this is nowhere more true than in "non-analytical positive" cases such as the present. - As mentioned, W. has admitted to doping and has accepted a two-year sanction as a result.
 Having seen W. and heard her testimony, including in response to questions put to her by counsel and the Panel, the members of the Panel do not doubt the veracity of her evidence.
 She answered all questions, including in relation to her own record of doping, in a forthright, honest and reasonable manner.
-She neither exaggerated nor sought to play down any aspect of her evidence.
-Clearly an intelligent woman, she impressed the Panel with her candour as well as her dispassionate approach to the issues raised in her testimony and regarding which she was questioned by counsel and members of the Panel.
-In sum, the Panel finds W.'s testimony to be wholly credible.
+She neither exaggerated nor sought to play down any aspect of her testimony.
+Clearly an intelligent woman, she impressed the Panel with her candour as well as her dispassionate approach to the issues raised in her testimony and regarding which she was questioned by counsel and members of the Panel, In sum, the Panel finds W.'s testimony to be wholly credible. - According to W.'s evidence, she and G. were training partners during the period 2000-2003.
+Commencing in 2002, while they were training together the women would have conversations "maybe once or twice a month" about BALCO, Victor Conte and certain drugs, in particular the Clear and another substance known as "the Cream", which were "always being referred